yiisoft-contrib/yiiframework.com/README.md

 # install browsersync globally if you haven't done so before
 npm install -g browser-sync

+# At this stage if you're on Windows and having trouble
+npm install -g npm
+npm -v
+# should output 3.x.x
+# Also make sure you have MS C++ build tools: https://www.microsoft.com/en-us/download/details.aspx?id=48159

 # install dependent NPM modules
 npm install